 This house edge rate is quite reasonable within the world of casino gambling, ranking among the lowest you’ll find on the casino floor.
 But when you employ basic strategy in regular twenty-one, the house edge rate drops to 0.50%.
 This ranks as perhaps the best bet in any casino, which is why blackjack in its original form has become one of the most widely played games in all of the world.

 So, how do the numbers stack up for No Bust 21?
 Take a look at the table below to find out:

 |# OF DECKS||HOUSE EDGE|

-In fact, when using optimal strategy, you’ll be facing an average house edge almost four times higher in this game than you’ll find on the regular blackjack tables.
+When using optimal strategy, you’ll be facing an average house edge almost four times higher in this game than you’ll find on the regular blackjack tables.

-Find Games with Low Number of Decks
+Find Games with a Low Number of Decks

 No Bust Blackjack History